 Erik Vermeulen is passionate about “Governance Tomorrow”.
 Governance Tomorrow means understanding what kind of environment maximizes opportunities for success and sustainable growth.
 The term “environment” is used to refer to all of the different places, organizations and communities where we live, work and learn.
 Governance Tomorrow is about identifying the building blocks of an environment that can increase people’s creativity, productivity and fulfillment.

-By providing such a broad geographical spread of panel members, the idea is that no attendee will feel completely “at home” and can therefore benefit from this wide ranging knowledge and experience on offer.
+By providing such a broad geographical spread of panel members, the idea is that all attendees will feel “at home” and can therefore benefit from this wide-ranging knowledge and experience.

 The objective of this session is not to create a “one size fits all” best practice answer, but to develop ideas and a selection of methods which can be implemented as appropriate.

 One outcome from this session is to provide the attendees with a global outlook on Technology Transfer.
 It is often easy to become focused on the work in hand and to lose track of the bigger picture.
 By allowing for such a diverse panel, the attendees can learn about experiences from across the world.

 At the end of this panel session it is expected that the attendees have a broader understanding of the challenges facing not just a globally operating Tech Transfer Office, but how such a global outlook can lead to benefits on the local level.
 This understanding covers both geographical and cultural implications and how best practices can be employed to limit these differences.
 Ideally the attendees of the workshop will leave with the foundations for a toolkit of ideas to build an optimal best-practice for any situation they find themselves in.